marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Linux-101.md

 ![](../images/Linux-101-Challenge-7.jpg)

 In Linux, your command history is stored in the `.bash_history` file. `bash_history` is a hidden file so it has a `.` at the start.
 As a result, it can only be seen with `ls -a` command if the user usese `ls` to list files on their system.
-Since the `.bash_history` file in the system we are currently working on is in the same working directory as we are, I simply type:
+Since the `.bash_history` file in the system I am currently working on is in the same working directory as I am, I simply type:

 ```txt
 cat .bash_history